DART First State: Park and ride lots

+Delaware Commute Solutions

+Delaware Commute Solutions was formed by DART First State in 1997 in order to reduce traffic and encourage alternative transportation arrangements.
+It helps form carpools and vanpools and offers commuter programs, such as a Guaranteed Ride Home and a rewards program.
+The program is supported by state and federal funds as part of Delaware's efforts to maintain air quality.

 Fares

-Most DART First State bus routes have a base fare of $2 per zone as of February 2021.
+Most DART First State bus routes have a base fare of $2 per zone.
 Routes 61 and 62 have a base fare of $1.
 Cash fares must be paid in exact change.
-DART First State bus fares may also be paid with DART Pass, a mobile payment option available through the DART Transit app on smartphones.
-A reduced fare of $0.80 per zone is available for senior citizens and disabled persons.
-Kids below 46" (limit 3 per adult) and the blind ride for free.
-A student fare of $1 per zone is available (cash only), with a student ID required for students age 17 and older.
+DART First State bus fares may also be paid with DART Pass, a smartphone app.
+A reduced fare of $0.80 per zone is available for senior citizens, Medicare card holders, and disabled persons.
+Kids below 46" (limit two per adult) and the blind ride for free.
+A student fare of $1 per zone is available, with a student ID required for students age 17 and older.
 DART First State does not issue transfers.
-DART First State offers a Daily Pass for $4 per zone, a 7-day pass for $16 per zone, a 30-day pass for $60 per zone, and a 20-ride pass (DART Pass only) for $26 per zone.
+DART First State offers a Daily Pass for $4 per zone, a 7-Consecutive Day Pass for $16 per zone, a 30-Consecutive Day Pass for $60 per zone, and a 20-Ride Pass (DART Pass app only) for $26 per zone.
 DART First State has three fare zones which correspond with the three counties of Delaware.

 The fare for ADA Paratransit trips is $4 while the fare for non-ADA Demand Response Trips is $6.
 A County Connector fee of $4 is charged on paratransit trips that cross into another county.
 Paratransit fares must be paid in cash with exact change or with paratransit strip tickets.
 DART First State offers $2 paratransit strip tickets available as a strip of 6 tickets for $12.